Xilinx/brevitas/src/brevitas_examples/llm/README.md

   --load-awq LOAD_AWQ   Load the awq search results.
   --export-target {None,onnx_qcdq,torch_qcdq,sharded_torchmlir_group_weight,sharded_packed_torchmlir_group_weight}
                         Model export.
-  --checkpoint-name CHECKPOINT_NAME
+  --export-prefix EXPORT_PREFIX
+                        Path prefix to use for the various export flows.
+If None, a path will be derived from the model name (default: None) --checkpoint-name CHECKPOINT_NAME
                         Filename to save checkpoint.
 If `None`, no checkpoint is saved (default: None)